 A few weeks ago, Mary Virginia went on a play date without me.
 It was with a close friend from preschool whose mom is a good friend of mine.
 There was nothing at all to worry about, but I still worried.
 Would she be ok?
 Would she speak up if she needed something?
 If she had to go potty?
 Or needed a snack?
 What if she felt uncomfortable and wanted to come home?

-Logically, I knew that none of my fears were warranted.
+Logically, I knew my fears were unwarranted.
 She would have a great time and if anything happened, the mom would take care of it.
 But still I worried.
 Since I didn’t have any legitimate misgivings, while Mary Virginia was climbing into my friend’s van, I blurted out, “I’m worried about Mary Virginia.
 I’m worried she’s not going to eat.
 She’s very picky!”

 My friend smiled, “Ok.
 We’ll find something she likes.”

 Kindergarten has been like that, too.
 At registration I grabbed Mary Virginia’s hand to reassure her when we walked into the building, and she confidently wriggled free.
 The kids do one-on-one readiness testing with a teacher, and I’d prepped her for it, worried that she wouldn’t want to leave with a stranger.
 But when the time came, I watched amazed as she walked away without hesitation.

 I thought this relationship was one-sided.
 I thought that she had been seeking comfort in me and that I was reassuring her while also guiding her to independence.
 I had no idea how comfortable I’ve become in the role of protector.
 With changes on the horizon, perhaps the first step is mine, stepping back.

 On kindergarten registration day, lots of my friends posted pictures of their kids with captions like, “Ready or not, here we come, kindergarten!”

 That tone was so different than mine.
 I was much more like, “We aren’t ready!
 We’re coming because we have to!”